 Cannabis-infused olive oil is a light, delicious, and versatile cannabis infusion perfect for no-cook applications.

-The final product is a cannabis-infused olive oil that can then be used to make so many different delicious cannabis recipes, like my popular cannabis pesto or zesty lemon cannabis vinaigrette.
+The final product is a cannabis-infused olive oil that can be used to make many delicious cannabis recipes, like my popular cannabis pesto or zesty lemon cannabis vinaigrette.

 A cannabis alcohol tincture is traditionally a medicinal preparation made with high-proof grain alcohol to make your tincture at home.